pdaleramirez/super-filter/README.md

-# Search Filter plugin for Craft CMS 3.x
+# Super Filter plugin for Craft CMS 3.x

 Search elements with filter using Vue JS